Background pattern

 Slinda can be used during breastfeeding.

-No adverse effects are expected on the newborn/infants being breastfed.
+No effects on newborns/breastfed children are expected.
 However, very small amounts of drospirenone are excreted in breast milk.

-No effects are observed on the ability to drive and operate machines in users of oral hormonal contraceptives, although no studies have been conducted with Slinda.
+No effects on the ability to drive and use machines have been observed in users of hormonal contraceptives, although no studies have been performed with Slinda.

 During treatment with Slinda, your doctor will require you to undergo regular checks.
 In general, the frequency and characteristics of these checks will depend on your personal situation.